 Below, we have elaborated all these important requirements to make you understand the eligibility criteria to become a lecturer in India.

 You must possess a Master’s Degree with some pre-decided percentage of marks that varies for different categories.
 Check below –

 For General Category Candidates – Master’s Degree with at least 55% marks

-For ST/SC/OBC/PWD Candidates – Master’s Degree with 50% marks
+For ST/SC/OBC/PWD/Transgenders Candidates – Master’s Degree with 50% marks

 There is no upper age limit Criteria set for being eligible to apply for Assistant Professors.
 There are many students who choose this profession after getting experiences from other jobs and they have to prepare and qualify the UGC NET Examination, which a lengthy process itself.